 The Trust offers interest-free instrument purchase loans to musicians who have received a study award from the Trust in the past and who have completed their studies and are working as professional musicians.
 Loans are repayable over periods varying from 5 to 12 years, depending on the size of the loan advanced.
 Closing date for applications: 10 February.
 Find out more.

 The Albert Cooper Music Charitable Trust was founded for the benefit of young persons ‘who play an instrument with the bow’, i.e. violin, viola, cello and double bass.
 The Charity can provide help towards the purchase of an instrument.
 Support is provided to students up to about 30 years of age.
 Due to Covid-19, all applications have been suspended until further notice.

 The Tom Acton Memorial Trust supports young musicians from Essex aged 25 or under with financial help for instruments, tuition, and other expenses.
 Applications must be received by 31st May.
 Auditions will then be held in early July.

 The Radford Trust

-The Radford Charitable Trust provides grants for tuition, instrument purchase, ensemble and workshop fees as well as travel costs for attendance at college auditions or lessons.
-We have a stock of good student instruments which we lend free of charge for up to three years.
+The Radford Charitable Trust supports musicians from Cornwall by providing grants for tuition, instrument purchase, ensemble and workshop fees as well as travel costs for attendance at college auditions or lessons.
+They have a stock of good student instruments which they lend free of charge for up to three years.
 Applications for grants and instruments can be made at any time.
 The majority of decisions on grant applications are made at the annual meeting of the Trustees in September.
 Applicants must be resident in Cornwall.
 In the case of university and post-graduate students, residence up to the age of 18 is acceptable.